Sarah Grainger

 Dyslexia Coventry recognises that:

-• All children and young people have an equal right to protection, regardless of age, disability, gender, gender reassignment, race, religion or belief, sex, or sexual orientation
+• All individuals have an equal right to protection regardless of age, disability, gender, gender reassignment, race, religion or belief, sex or sexual orientation

-• Some children may be more vulnerable due to additional needs, communication differences, previous experiences, or dependency on others
+• Some individuals may be more vulnerable due to additional needs, communication differences, neurodivergence, previous experiences or dependency on others

-Working in partnership with children, young people, parents, carers, schools and other agencies is essential in promoting welfare and keeping children safe.
+• Working in partnership with children, young people, adults, parents, carers, schools and other agencies is essential in promoting welfare and keeping individuals safe

 Sarah Grainger holds a current Enhanced DBS certificate and is subscribed to the DBS Update Service, ensuring ongoing monitoring of safeguarding status.